Linus4/eldritchinstinct/main.typ

 === Delusions

-If you’ve gained a Broken notch within the last 24 hours, the Warden might present you a twisted version of reality.
+If you’ve gained a Broken notch within the last 24 hours, the Warden might present you a twisted version of reality - especially when showing you a glimpse of the horror.
 You may attempt to see through what you believe to be delusions with a WIL save.
 On a success, the delusions stop.
 On a fail, they persist and you gain a Broken notch.

 #pagebreak()